22 Proven Ways to Increase Brain Blood Flow

 A double-blind placebo-controlled study concluded that Citicoline improves cognitive performance in patients with Alzheimer’s disease by increasing brain blood flow (113).

-I personally have found that citicoline improves my focus and mental energy.
+I found that citicoline improved my focus and mental energy.
 It's included in the Optimal Brain supplement

 You can also find some choline in foods such as beef liver and egg yolks.
 These foods are included in my Free Grocery Shopping Guide for Optimal Brain and Mental Health.